This is a real life, in the trenches, honest look at how we travel carry on only as a family of four.

 Split between four of us (two adults, and two kids, aged 8 and 11), we use:

-- One 21″ carry on wheeled suitcase (that we’re exchanging for another 22″ expandable one) that carries the kids’ clothing.
+One 21″ carry on wheeled suitcase that we’ll likely exchange for another 22″ expandable one.
+This one carries the kids’ clothing.
+It’s similar to this Chester Minima carry-on suitcase.

-- 3 small backpacks, small enough to be considered personal items by North and South American airlines.
+3 small backpacks, small enough to be considered personal items by North and South American airlines.
 The largest backpack carries all of our electronics, the second backpack holds our kids’ toys and jackets, and the third backpack holds snacks and other odds and ends that we pick up on our travels.
+See our list of the best travel backpacks!

 Who will these carry on tips work for?